cxn03651/write_xlsx/worksheet.md

 It is exposed as a public method for utility purposes.

 The `date_string` format is detailed in the `write_date_time()` method.

+#### <a name="ignore_errors" class="anchor" href="#ignore_errors"><span class="octicon octicon-link" /></a>ignore_errors)

+The `ignore_errors()` method can be used to ignore various worksheet cell errors/warnings.
+For example the following code writes a string that looks like a number:

+    worksheet.write_string('D2', '123')

+This causes Excel to display a small green triangle in the top left hand corner of the cell to indicate an error/warning.

+Sometimes these warnings are useful indicators that there is an issue in the spreadsheet but sometimes it is preferable to turn them off.
+Warnings can be turned off at the Excel level for all workbooks and worksheets by using the using "Excel options -> Formulas -> Error checking rules".
+Alternatively you can turn them off for individual cells in a worksheet, or ranges of cells, using the `ignore_errors()` method with a hashref of options and ranges like this:

+    worksheet.ignore_errors(:number_stored_as_text => 'A1:H50')

+    # Or for more than one option:
+    worksheet.ignore_errors(:number_stored_as_text => 'A1:H50',
+                            :eval_error            => 'A1:H50')

+The range can be a single cell, a range of cells, or multiple cells and ranges separated by spaces:

+    # Single cell.
+    worksheet.ignore_errors(:eval_error => 'C6')

+    # Or a single range:
+    worksheet.ignore_errors(:eval_error => 'C6:G8')

+    # Or multiple cells and ranges:
+    worksheet.ignore_errors(:eval_error => 'C6 E6 G1:G20 J2:J6')

+Note: calling `ignore_errors` multiple times will overwrite the previous settings.

+You can turn off warnings for an entire column by specifying the range from the first cell in the column to the last cell in the column:

+    worksheet.ignore_errors(:number_stored_as_text => 'A1:A1048576')

+Or for the entire worksheet by specifying the range from the first cell in the worksheet to the last cell in the worksheet:

+    worksheet.ignore_errors(:number_stored_as_text => 'A1:XFD1048576')

+The worksheet errors/warnings that can be ignored are:

+* `number_stored_as_text`: Turn off errors/warnings for numbers stores as text.
+* `eval_error`: Turn off errors/warnings for formula errors (such as divide by zero).
+* `formula_differs`: Turn off errors/warnings for formulas that differ from surrounding formulas.
+* `formula_range`: Turn off errors/warnings for formulas that omit cells in a range.
+* `formula_unlocked`: Turn off errors/warnings for unlocked cells that contain formulas.
+* `empty_cell_reference`: Turn off errors/warnings for formulas that refer to empty cells.
+* `list_data_validation`: Turn off errors/warnings for cells in a table that do not comply with applicable data validation rules.
+* `calculated_column`: Turn off errors/warnings for cell formulas that differ from the column formula.
+* `two_digit_text_year`: Turn off errors/warnings for formulas that contain a two digit text representation of a year.

 [CELL NOTATION]: worksheet.html#cell-notation
 [CELL FORMATTING]: cell_formatting.html#cell_formatting